 You may contact our office to speak to an Asset Protection Solicitor or Trusts Lawyer to seek further advice on whether a constructive trust may be relevant in your circumstances, or if you otherwise require legal advice about a potential constructive trust scenario.
 You can meet with us in our Sydney CBD office or one of our branch offices located across the Sydney metropolitan area.
-For a complete list of our branch office locations, click on our "Locations" tab above or contact our main office line on (02) 9233 4048.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.